iluvgirlswithglasses/linux-desktop-gremlin/README.md

 > Note 1: The *"1 hour of silence occasionally broken up by Mambo"* feature can be turned off (if you are a chicken 🐔🐔).
 See the "Customize your Gremlins!" section below.
 >
 > Note 2: It seems that the "Cursor-following does not work in Wayland" statement of mine was, in fact, a skill issue 😩😩.
-I'll implement it as soon as I can.

 # Changelog